-When the weather gets hot, there is no better way to beat the heat than with a nice cold ice cream cone (or one of Baltimore's own snowballs).
+When the weather gets hot, there is no better way to beat the heat than with a nice cold ice cream cone (or one of Baltimore's own snowballs) or milkshake.
 Luckily, Baltimore has plenty of local creameries where you can scoop up traditional or original flavors.
 From chocolate to cardamom, here are some of the best places for tasty frozen treats throughout the city.

 Taharka Bros.
 Ice Cream is on a mission to give urban youth a chance to learn about entrepreneurship.
 The business employs young people in a special managerial program, meaning customers can feel good about indulging in a delicious scoop (or few) of ice cream.
 Even better, Taharka Bros. uses ingredients from local farms whenever possible.
 The shops feature a rotating selection of flavors that span the gamut from traditional to original, including honey lavender, candied fennel, salty caramel, and more.
 The company is now dishing out sweet treats at three namesake locations throughout Baltimore -- in Mount Vernon, Mount Washington, and Clipper Mill near Woodberry Kitchen -- as well as other restaurants and delis that carry their products.